Welcome to the Gypsum Cluster Documentation

 - User Documentation This document has quick reference on how to get started using Gypsum.

 - Library This has links to useful software and ideas on using clusters that may make your work easier.

 To start using the cluster, you need to first setup an account.
-The request should come from a faculty member, or be OKed by a faculty member.
-To create an account, please send an email to the gypsum administrators.
+The request should come from a faculty member, or be approved by a faculty member.
+To create an account, please send an email to the Gypsum administrators.

 For general discussions regarding the use of the cluster, you may email to email@example.com.
 Note that this discussion mailing list involves all users of the cluster.